lucidworks/connectors-sdk-resources/java-sdk/connectors/random-connector-incremental/README.md

 - "Total": The total number of docs that will be generated in a first crawl
 - "Incremental Total": The total number of docs to generate from the second and subsequent crawls"

+This connector emit checkpoints and emit candidates as transient=true.

+Crawls are incremental.

 ## Quick start

 NOTE: This quick start assumes that Fusion is installed on the `/opt` path.